2.1 General context

 Main concepts

-In 2020, the National Institute of Labour and Human Resources, a legal entity under private law, supervised by the Ministry of Labour and Social Affairs, published the report “Volunteering in Greece: existing situation and proposals”.
+In 2020, the National Institute of Labour and Human Resources, a public agency supervised by the Ministry of Labour and Social Affairs, published the report “Volunteering in Greece: existing situation and proposals”.
 The report discusses the status of voluntary activities in Greece.
 According to the report, the reasons why individuals participate in volunteering vary, but there is also a basic framework of motivation, which seems to apply in all cases.
 Therefore, the incentives to participate in voluntary actions vary to some extent, depending on age and gender.

-The definition of volunteering was mentioned in the content of the law 4662/2021: ‘The voluntary commitment of the volunteer to offer work and services for the benefit of society as a whole without remuneration or other material consideration’.
+The definition of volunteering was mentioned in the content of the law 4662/2020: ‘The voluntary commitment of the volunteer to offer work and services for the benefit of society as a whole without remuneration or other material consideration’.
+This law concerns the upgrading of the civil protection volunteering system and refers to the legislation governing the status of young volunteers.